 When his customers have finished saying things like "Strewth, mate!
 Y'serious?" and "Tie me kangaroo down, sport!", he asks them how much they paid to settle the (open) bar tab.
 This being Australia, where thirsts are legendary and the risk of dehydration is great, the tab is usually around A$10,000.

 "Well", says Ryan, "you do realise that about seven thousand dollars worth of that didn't go home with the people who drank it.
 Another two thousand dollars worth parted company with the drinkers before bedtime.
-And the last thousand dollars woke the consumers up before sunrise and had them skipping to the bathroom.
+And the last thousand dollars woke the consumers up before sunrise and had them skipping to the dunny.
+By breakfast-time, all that's left is the hangover.
 Whereas these..", dramatic pause, while he taps the stack of albums in front of him, "these, you'll still be looking at in sixty years time.
 Tremendous value for money."

 Have to say it, I agree with him.
 As I say, it's all relative.